stevehjohn/Zen/README.md

 Press <kbd>Tab</kbd> for the menu once running.

-For macOS and Linux, extract the files somewhere and execute with `./Zen.Desktop.Host`.

 For Windows, extract the files somewhere and run `Zen.Desktop.Host.exe`.

+~~For macOS and Linux, extract the files somewhere and execute with `./Zen.Desktop.Host`.~~

+I would highly recommend cloning the repo and building using dotnet CLI or Rider for macOS lately.
+Gatekeeper is turning into a proper nanny recently.

 ## Solution Structure